vozhyk-/emacs/README.md

 Many many debugging outputs.
 Please ignore them.

-## Status
+## TODO

-- character displaying
-  - ascii characters can be displayed.
-  - Japanese characters can be displayed.
-  - characters already displayed are not cleared.
+- cursor doesn't blink.
-  - mode-line is normal face...
+- face of mode-line doesn't change.
-  - no cursor.
+- no scrollbar.

-- keyboard
-  - You can type characters, and they are displayed.
-  - C-x C-f works.

-- frame
+- no toolbar.
-  - resizable by dragging window borders.
-  - no scrollbar
+- no menubar.
-  - no toolbar
+- no visual-bell.
-  - no menubar
+- no visible-bell.
-  - fringes are displayed, but face is not correct.
-  - C-x 5 2 doesn't work.
 - fullscreen not supported.

-- command line options
-  - `-fn`, `-bg`, and `-fg` are available.
+- C-x 5 0 doesn't work.

-- On pure gtk+-3 with X11
+- maybe doesn't work on pure gtk+-3 with X11.
-  - maybe doesn't work.

-- other features
 - so many features not supported.

 ## My Environment